SuadeLabs/fire/documentation/properties/type.md

 ### pref_share
 The [FCA](https://www.handbook.fca.org.uk/handbook/glossary/G1587.html) defines a **preference share** as:
 > A share conferring preference as to income or return of capital which does not form part of the equity share capital of a company

+### equity_in_funds
+This is a "catch all" term for all equity in funds and for those EIF types that do not fall under further granularity types like public_traded_fund, private_equity_fund, hedge_fund, real_estate_fund.

+### public_traded_fund
+EIF subtype that is hold publicly traded securities in fund.

+### private_traded_fund
+EIF subtype that is hold private equities in funds.

+### hedge_fund
+EIF subtype that is designed as a hedge funds.

+### real_estate_fund
+EIF subtype that is hold real estate funds.
+Also category for REIT.

 ### treasury
 According to IAS 32.33, if an entity reacquires its own equity instruments, those instruments shall be considered **treasury shares**, and shall be deducted from equity.